replyre/CricInfo/README.md

 Once the extension is installed and configured, you can start using it right away:

 1. **Open the extension**:
-    - Click on the Cricket Live Score icon in the Chrome toolbar.
+    - Click on the CricInfo icon in the Chrome toolbar.

 2. **View matches**:
     - The extension will display a list of all current live matches by default.